d-meagher/youtube-youtube/README.md

 - Download YouTube videos in the highest resolution available.
 - Upload videos to a new YouTube channel with customizable titles and descriptions.
 - Supports OAuth 2.0 for secure authentication.
+- **New Features:**
+  - Added a download indicator to provide feedback during the download process.
+  - Introduced support for new lines in the video description, allowing for more detailed descriptions.
+  - Added an option to set the video's privacy status to either public or private, giving users more control over their video's visibility.

 ## Prerequisites